dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_qap.rst

-This study shows that on QAP problems from the Taillard benchmarking library (see [Tai1991]_ and [Tai1995]_) with 150 seconds of runtime, the gap for solutions found by D-Wave's hybrid nonlinear-program solver, or NL solver, beats or ties all "b" and "c" instances.
-For the "a" instances, the only solver to beat the NL solver is D-Wave's hybrid constrained quadratic model (CQM) solver.
+This study shows that on QAP problems from the Taillard benchmarking library (see [Tai1991]_ and [Tai1995]_) with 150 seconds of runtime, the gap for solutions found by D-Wave's hybrid nonlinear solver (also known as the
+|nlstride|) beats or ties all "b" and "c" instances.
+For the "a" instances, the
+only solver to beat the nonlinear solver is D-Wave's hybrid constrained quadratic model (CQM) solver.

 Problem Instances
 =================